History of the United States Merchant Marine: The 19th century

 Robert Fulton ordered a Boulton and Watt steam engine, and built what he called the North River Steamboat (often mistakenly described as the Clermont).
 In 1807 this steamboat began a regular passenger boat service between New York City and Albany, New York, 240 km distant, which was a commercial success.
 In 1808 John and James Winans built Vermont in Burlington, Vermont, the second steamboat to operate commercially.
 In 1809, Accommodation, built by the Hon.
 John Molson at Montreal, and fitted with engines made in that city, was running successfully between Montreal and Quebec, being the first steamer on the St. Lawrence and in Canada.
 The experience of both vessels showed that the new system of propulsion was commercially viable, and as a result its application to the more open waters of the Great Lakes was next considered.
 That idea went on hiatus, due to the War of 1812, however.

-As a result of rising tensions with Great Britain, a number of laws collectively known as the Embargo Act of 1807 were enacted.
+As a result of rising American tensions with Britain, a number of laws collectively known as the Embargo Act of 1807 were enacted.
 Britain and France were at war; the U.S. was neutral and trading with both sides.
 Both sides tried to hinder American trade with the other.
 Jefferson's goal was to use economic warfare to secure American rights, instead of military warfare.
-Initially, these acts sought to punish Great Britain for its violation of American rights on the high seas; among these was the impressment of those sailors off American ships, sailors who claimed to be American citizens but not in the opinion or to the satisfaction of the Royal Navy, ever on the outlook for deserters.
-The later Embargo Acts, particularly those of 1807–1808 period, were passed in an attempt to stop Americans, and American communities, that sought to, or were merely suspected of possibility wanting to, defy the embargo.
-These Acts were ultimately repealed at the end of Jefferson's second, and last, term.
+Initially, these acts sought to coerce Britain into abandoning its practise of interfering with US overseas trade.
+The later Embargo Acts, particularly those of 1807–1808 period, were passed in an attempt to stop American citizens from defying the embargo and trading with British subjects.
+Both Acts were ultimately unsuccessful, damaging the US economy more so than Britain's, and were repealed at the end of Jefferson's second, and last, term.
 A modified version of these Acts would return for a brief time in 1813 under the presidential administration of Jefferson's successor, James Madison.